-This task verifies that the switch-to-Intuity system link is operational.
-Before the link can be operational, you must assign the link at the Intuity system.
-Perform this task after completing the switch administration and after the Intuity system has been installed and administered.
-If the Intuity system link is not up in 5 minutes, use the G3r maintenance manual and the following steps to diagnose the Intuity system link.
+This task verifies that the switch-to-Lucent INTUITY system link is operational.
+Before the link can be operational, you must assign the link at the Lucent INTUITY system.
+Perform this task after completing the switch administration and after the Lucent Intuity system has been installed and administered.
+If the Lucent Intuity system link is not up in 5 minutes, use the G3r maintenance manual and the following steps to diagnose the Lucent INTUITY system link.

-Substitute the brackets below with the Interface Link of Task 5C:
+Substitute the brackets below with the Interface Link.

 - 1. Check the time and date on the switch.
 If the time and date are not correct, enter set time to correct them. - 2.
-Enter status link 1-8 to verify that the Intuity system link has been established.
+Enter status link 1-8 to verify that the Lucent INTUITY system link has been established.
 Use the link number you assigned on the Interface Link screen.